byu-transpolab/ceen565/docs/01-intro.md

 smartphone-enabled ridehailing could generate different trends.
-At the same time, populations in most regions continue to grow. **Planning** for future transportation infrastructure is difficult because of the uncertainty of the future, but it is necessary to keep economies rolling and preseve or improve quality of life.
+At the same time, populations in most regions continue to grow. **Planning** for future transportation infrastructure is difficult because of the uncertainty of the future, but it is necessary to keep economies rolling and preserve or improve quality of life.

 In the United States and most societies with some democratic process,